 While the focus of this article is staying safe at home, CO poisoning has been known to occur in cars, trucks or caravans.

 Most of these reported incidents are while the vehicle has its engine running in an enclosed space.
 The other significant way is from fumes leaking into the seating area e.g. a leak or blockage in the exhaust pipe.

 There have also been reported cases of manufacturer caused faults such as the incident by Ford motors in the USA whereby 1.3 million Ford owners received notification of a faulty exhaust, causing carbon monoxide to seep into the compartment.

 The first thing to do if you think that your vehicle might have an exhaust leak, take it to a garage or mechanic for inspection.

-Just so you're aware, we haven't tested any of the three items above for cars or caravans.
+Just so you're aware, we haven't tested this portable CO2 alarm above for cars or caravans.
 Once we've done some testing, then we'll do a full write up.

-In the meantime, please do let us know if you have used any of the above in your cars, trucks, carvans, boats or other areas where portability is an important factor.
+In the meantime, please do let us know if you have used any of the above in your cars, trucks, caravans, boats or other areas where portability is an important factor.